-Permanent Audit File Current Audit File (a) Legal and organizational structure of the entity, e.g. Memorandum of Association and Article of Association in case of a company. (a) Correspondence relating to acceptance of annual reappointment. (b) Extracts or copies of legal documents, agreements and minutes relevant to the audit. (b) Extracts of important matters in the minutes of Board Meetings and General Meetings relevant to the audit.
-(C) A record if study and evaluation of internal controls. (c) Copies of management letters. (d) Analysis of significant ratios & trends. (d) Analysis of transactions and balances. (e) Copies of the audited financial statements of previous year(s). (e) Copies of communication with other auditors, experts and third parties. (f) Notes regarding significant accounting policies. (f) Audit programme. (g) Significant audit observations of the earlier years. (g) Conclusions reached on significant aspects of audit.
+Permanent Audit File Current Audit File (a) Legal and organizational structure of the entity, e.g. Memorandum of Association and Article of Association in case of a company. (b) Extracts or copies of legal documents, agree- ments and minutes relevant to the audit. (b) Extracts of important matters in the minutes of Board Meetings and General Meetings relevant to the audit. (c) A record of study and evaluation of internal con- trols. (c) Copies of management letters. (d) Analysis of significant ratios & trends. (d) Analysis of transactions and balances. (e) Copies of the audited financial statements of previous year(s). (e) Copies of communication with other auditors, experts and third parties. (f) Notes regarding significant accounting policies. (f) Audit programme. (g) Significant audit observations of the earlier years. (g) Conclusions reached on significant aspects of audit.